sbauer322/link-service/README.md

 ### Profiles.clj

 Be sure to create and populate a file named `profiles.clj` at the root of the project directory.
 This file should contain various config info, such as the database user and password as well as tokens.
+The only required entry is the `:tokens`.
 You'll want to mimic the following, but with better passwords and tokens:

 ```
-{:dev-overrides  {:env {:db-user        "sa"
+{:dev-overrides  {:env {:ip             "0.0.0.0"
+                        :port           7999
+                        :db-user        "sa"
                         :db-password    "password1"
                         :tokens         ["aaaaaaaa"]}}
- :test-overrides {:env {:db-user        "sa"
+ :test-overrides {:env {:ip             "0.0.0.0"
+                        :port           7999
+                        :db-user        "sa"
                         :db-password    "password1"
                         :tokens         ["bbbbbbbb"]}}
- :uberjar-overrides {:env {:db-user     "sa"
+ :uberjar-overrides {:env {:ip          "0.0.0.0"
+                           :port        7999
+                           :db-user     "sa"
                            :db-password "password1"
                            :tokens      ["cccccccc"]}}}
 ```

 ### Unimplmented Features